larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 reach right around.
 (17:01)
 Yeah, and what did you lose?
-Dave waltz.
+Dave Waltz.
 Well, yeah.
 And.
 And then then,
 at the very end of the clip we get a a very short clip clip.
-Of a simulation on the 3:40.
+Of a simulation on the 340.
 Of of the Shirred loop program.
 SHR Dlu and that was a program.
 (17:32)